vseryakov/atosl/README.md

 then split dSYM into several architecture specifif binaries. atosl cannot work with universal archives so every platform must be in separate file.

-After running this in the TestApp project:
+Assuming there is a iOS project called TestApp.
+To prepare it for symbolication for the current version just run the following command in the project directory:

 	make -f ../atosl/Makefile build-app build-crash APP=TestApp

-in the ~/Downloads there will be several files named TestApp1.0.0.armv7 ...arvv7s and dSYM archive in the ~/Downloads/1.0.0 folder.
-The VERSION is taken fro the app plist info file, the bundle version.
+By default in the ~/Downloads there will be several files named TestApp1.0.0.armv7 ...arvv7s and dSYM archive in the ~/Downloads/1.0.0 folder.
+The VERSION is taken from the app plist info file, the bundle version.
+The ipa file is also in the ~/Downloads directory signed with the current provisioning profile specified in the project settings.
+Basically this command creates an archive the similar way as Xcode Archive command from the menu.

-How the crash reports are delivered is out of scope of this simple ssystem, it can be downloaded from the phone, it can be posted from the app using https://www.plcrashreporter.org/.
+How the crash reports are delivered is out of scope of this simple system, it can be downloaded from the phone, it can be posted from the app using https://www.plcrashreporter.org/.

 Here is the simple example how to send crash reports from the app: